 The first thing you should do is work on your warm-up.
 Make sure you’re always stretching and loosening your muscles before a run.
-You might even want to consider doing some light stretching afterwards.
+You might even want to consider doing some light stretching afterward.

 Next, you need to develop good running form.
 Make sure you’re running in a relaxed and comfortable manner.
-Keep a nice steady pace, with your arms next to your side, and hips moving in time with your feet.
+Keep a nice steady pace, with your arms next to your side and hips moving in time with your feet.
 If you’re having a hard time making your movements work together, get a coach or personal trainer to help you with it.

 For New Runners

 When first starting a running program, many runners make the mistake of starting with running a specific distance in a certain amount of time.
 This is a mistake.
 Instead, if you are new to running, your first goal should be to run consistently.

 New runners have the most potential to make considerable improvements in mile time.
 They need to focus on building up their fitness.
 The best thing they can do is run regularly.
 This will help their body get used to running.
 It’s a little counter-intuitive, but many miles of long slow distance can substantially improve how fast you can run a short distance.

 For Experienced Runners